HenrikJoreteg/human-javascript/ch04 - organizing your code.md

 Where clientapp is the app we defined above.
 Calling html() on it will return a request handler that serves up the base HTML for the application at all the relevant routes.

-The reason for the wildcard url becomes more obvious in your application when you open it and navigate to a different url within the app with an HTML5 push state.
+The reason for the wildcard URL becomes more obvious in your application when you open it and navigate to a different URL within the app with an HTML5 push state.
 Say we click a button that takes us to "/sample" within the app.
 When navigating to that page, the browser won't make any server requests, but you'll see the URL change.
 However, now that you're viewing the "/sample" page, if you refresh the browser, obviously the browser will make a request to "/sample."
 So if your server app isn't set up to serve the same response at that URL, it won't work.

 By simply having the helper provide a request handler, you can add whatever middleware you want first (as seen with CSRF in that example).